okoala/awesome-stars/README.md

 - [anypixel](https://github.com/googlecreativelab/anypixel) - A web-friendly way for anyone to build unusual displays
 - [react-native-pushy](https://github.com/reactnativecn/react-native-pushy) - ReactNative中文网推出的代码热更新服务
 - [react-native-code-push](https://github.com/Microsoft/react-native-code-push) - React Native module for CodePush
-- [JSPatch](https://github.com/bang590/JSPatch) - JSPatch bridge Objective-C and Javascript using the Objective-C runtime.
-You can call any Objective-C class and method in JavaScript by just including a small engine.
-JSPatch is generally used to hotfix iOS App.
 - [libuv](https://github.com/libuv/libuv) - Cross-platform asynchronous I/O
 - [wax](https://github.com/probablycorey/wax) - Wax is now being maintained by alibaba
 - [synergy](https://github.com/symless/synergy) - Share one mouse and keyboard between multiple computers on your desk.